South African condensed milk biscuits (Kondensmelk koekies)

 This recipe is for a small batch, but feel free make more by multiplying the recipe.

-Yield about 6 dozen
+Makes about 6 dozen biscuits.

 Ingredients